Trivadis/plsql-cop-cli/validator-limitations.md

 This check is not implemented.

 Requires `CREATE TABLE` and `ALTER TABLE` parser support or access to the Oracle Data Dicionary.

+### [G-3185](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/3-dml-and-sql/1-general/g-3185/): Never use ROWNUM at the same query level as ORDER BY.

+This guideline was introduced in v4.0 and the check is not yet implemented.

+### [G-3195](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/3-dml-and-sql/1-general/g-3195/): Always use wildcards in a LIKE clause.

+This guideline was introduced in v4.0 and the check is not yet implemented.

 ### [G-3310](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/3-dml-and-sql/3-transaction-control/g-3310/): Never commit within a cursor loop.